theheraldproject/theheraldproject.github.io/specs/payload-beacon.md

 # Beacon Payload Formal Specification

 This page formally specifies Beacon Data Payload.
+View the [introduction to the Beacon Payload]({{"/payload/beacon" | relative_url }}) for a simpler explanation of the payload.

 This specification is a **DRAFT**